Frederick William Meredith: Espionage

-Meredith held extreme left-wing views, supported Labour, was a communist and a Marxist.
+Meredith held extreme left-wing views, supported Labour and was a communist and a Marxist.
 In 1926, when as a left-wing agitator during the general strike of 1926, he stated that if he was called upon to perform duties other than those for which he was appointed, then he would commit sabotage.
 His conduct was investigated by the Air Ministry but no action was taken.
 In December 1927, Meredith was reported to Special Branch (SB) for holding extreme views on Sinn Féin and being a communist.
 In 1932, Meredith applied to visit the Soviet Union and the Air Ministry felt that although his work was secret, it was considered unlikely that he would expose important information.
-On 21 May 1932, Meredith along with his wife and eight other colleagues visited the Soviet Union, returning in June 1932.
+On 21 May 1932, Meredith along with eight other colleagues visited the Soviet Union, returning in June 1932.
 In 1934, the Chief Constable of Hampshire reported to SB that Meredith had attended the hunger marches as they marched to Aldershot.
 Further enquires conducted by Special Branch found that Meredith read the Daily Worker, a communist newspaper in the 1930s.
 On 10 August 1935 Meredith visited the Soviet Union along with Ronald McKinnon Wood.

 In 1935, Meredith attended a meeting of the Union of Democratic Control where he met the journalist Dorothy Woodman who introduced him to "Harry II", an unidentified Paris based Red Army agent and was recruited to work with Russian intelligence.
 Meredith met with him several times, before "Harry II" introduced him to Vernon and Weiss.
 The last contact between "Harry II" and Meredith was in 1937, when he and his wife attended the Moscow Victory Day Parade in 1937 and was entertained at the Russians expense.
 Meredith began supplying intelligence according to his agreed contract with Weiss.
 Over the next three years between 1936 and 1939, he forwarded information of the development of the remote controlled, pilotless DH.82 Queen Bee target drone, details of an automatic bomb sight and information on aircraft stabilisation were passed to Weiss.